nvim-neorocks/rocks.nvim/README.md

 - `rock`: The luarocks package.
 - `version`: Optional.
 Used to pin a rock to a specific version.
+            If omitted, rocks.nvim will install (or update to) the latest version.
 - `args[]`: Optional arguments, e.g. `opt=true`, to prevent rocks.nvim
             from automatically sourcing a rock at startup.